THE VOLGA GERMANS IN PORTLAND

 Picture

-When Howard Hobson left Oregon to coach at Yale in 1948, Don was named to succeed him as the Duck's baseball coach.
+When Howard Hobson left Oregon to coach at Yale in 1948, Don was named to succeed him as the Ducks' baseball coach.
 In his 23 years, he never had a losing team.
-The Duck's won five Pacific-8 Northern Division titles and in 1954 went to the College World Series.
+The Ducks won five Pacific-8 Northern Division titles and, in 1954, went to the College World Series.
 Don's younger brother, Walt Kirsch, was also a standout athlete and played for him at Oregon.
 Another younger brother, Jim Kirsch, also played football for the Ducks.

 The University of Oregon Sports Hall of Fame offers high praise for Coach Kirsch: